Jungang line: KTX service

 KTX service was launched on 5 January 2021.
 Since Jungang Line is not a dedicated high-speed line, the new rolling-stock KTX-Eum was adopted.
-KTX service will be expanded to Bujeon station.
-And KTX-Eum is expect to connect Cheongnyangni and Bujeon in 1 hour and 6 minutes.
+KTX service was expanded to Bujeon station on 20 December 2024.
+The time required is around four hours.

 Regular rail service

 Before the KTX era, trans-Korean Tongil-ho trains were in operation on the Jungang and Donghae Nambu lines, providing a 12-hour train journey from Seoul to Busan.

 The entire line is served by cross-country Mugunghwa-ho trains, which are most frequent until Jecheon, where many trains continue east on the Taebaek Line.
 As of October 2010, the travel time from Cheongnyangni in Seoul is a minimum of 1 hour 18 minutes to Wonju, 2 hours 2 minutes to Jecheon, around 3 hours to Yeongju, 5 hours 22 minutes to Yeongcheon, and 6 hours 8 minutes to Gyeongju.
 Some trains continue to Bujeon station in Busan, with a total travel time of 8 hours by day and 20 minutes shorter by night.
+After 20 December 2024, the Mugunghwa-ho were replaced by ITX-Maum.

 Seoul Metropolitan Subway

 Commuter rail service was launched on Jungang line (fully integrated with the Seoul Metropolitan Subway) as the upgrading of the line progressed.
-The service started on December 16, 2005, connecting parts of the Gyeongwon Line (from Yongsan to Hoegi Station) and the Jungang line (from Hoegi to Deokso) under the interim name Yongsan–Deokso Line.
+The service started on December 16, 2005, connecting parts of the Gyeongwon Line (from Yongsan to Hoegi station) and the Jungang line (from Hoegi to Deokso) under the interim name Yongsan–Deokso Line.

-An extension to Paldang Station on December 27, 2007, brought the official renaming of the service to Jungang line, although the line actually incorporates parts of both Gyeongwon and Jungang lines.
-In December 2008, the service was extended to Guksu Station, and an express train service was launched, operating twice a day during morning commuting hours.
+An extension to Paldang station on December 27, 2007, brought the official renaming of the service to Jungang line, although the line actually incorporates parts of both Gyeongwon and Jungang lines.
+In December 2008, the service was extended to Guksu station, and an express train service was launched, operating twice a day during morning commuting hours.
 The express trains ran westward only, from Yangpyeong to Yongsan.
 The service was finally extended to Yongmun station in Yangpyeong County on December 23, 2009.

 The western terminus was Yongsan station ever since the opening of the line.
 However, with the completion of Gyeongui Line extension to Yongsan on December 27, 2014, both the Jungang and Gyeongui lines were combined into the "Gyeongui-Jungang Line," and trains now run to Munsan station near the North Korean border.